webmanager2009/webmanager20091/README.md

 ---
 # Task № 16
 ## Tic-Tac-Toe
 A square array is given.
-You need to check that it has winning options for tic-tac-toe.
+It is necessary to check that it has winning options for tic-tac-toe.

 ---
 # Task № 17